Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Results

-As a supervised approach, FLDA depends on correct phenotype labels to extract meaningful information.
-But if the phenotypes are annotated incorrectly, can we use FLDA to raise a flag?
-We propose a perturbation analysis of FLDA to address this question, built on the assumption that among possible phenotype annotations, the projection of gene expression data based on correct labels leads to better metric measurements than incorrect ones.
-As detailed in Appendix E, we generated three kinds of incorrect labels for the dataset of T4/T5 neurons, corresponding to three common scenarios of mislabeling: the phenotypes of a cell type were mislabeled with those of another type; a singular phenotypic category was incorrectly split into two; two phenotypic categories are incorrectly merged into one.
-FLDA was applied to gene expressions of T4/T5 neurons but with these perturbed annotations.
-Proposed metrics such as the SNR value and modularity score were plotted in \Cref{AFig4}.
-Indeed, the projection of gene expressions with correct annotation leads to the best SNR value and modularity score compared with incorrect annotations.
-This implies that this type of perturbation analysis is a useful practice in general: it raises the confidence that the original annotation is correct if FLDA on the perturbed annotations produces lower metric scores.
+As FLDA, like other supervised methods, relies on accurate phenotype labels to extract meaningful information, we sought to investigate how it might behave in real-world scenarios where inaccuracies are bound to occur.
+If the phenotypes are annotated incorrectly, can we use FLDA to raise a flag?
+To address this, we propose a perturbation analysis of FLDA, based on the assumption that among possible phenotype annotations, the projection of gene expression data with correct labels leads to better metric measurements than incorrect ones.
+As detailed in Appendix E, we deliberately generated three kinds of incorrect labels for the T4/T5 neuron dataset, simulating common erros that could occur during labeling: the phenotypes of a cell type were mislabeled with those of another type; a singular phenotypic category was incorrectly split into two; two phenotypic categories were incorrectly merged into one.
+We applied FLDA to gene expressions of T4/T5 neurons using these perturbed annotations, and found that proposed metrics, such as SNR and the modularity score, were best when the labels were correct (\Cref{AFig4}), suggesting that this type of perturbation analysis can be used to flag potential errors in labeling.

+In summary, our findings demonstrate that FLDA is a powerful tool for identifying and interpreting gene expressions that correspond to particular phenotypic features, even in the face of potential data mislabeling.
+This makes it a valuable tool for understanding complex biological systems.
+The perturbation analysis provides a robust method for validating the accuracy of phenotype annotations, thereby increasing the reliability of subsequent analyses and conclusions.